greentfrapp/attention-primer/3_signal/README.md

 Since the task here is slightly more complicated, I implement the entire encoder layer, with self-attention (but not multi-head) (see left half of Figure 1 and Section 3.1 in [Vaswani *et al.* (2017)](https://arxiv.org/abs/1706.03762)).
 For decoding I just implement a simple scaled dot-product attention as per Task 1.
 There is no self-attention for the decoding.

-There are two main models that can be trained with the script, with and without the `--pos_enc` flag, denoting the whether to use positional encodings for the input.
+There are two main models that can be trained with the script, with and without the `--pos_enc` flag, denoting whether to use positional encodings for the input.

 More on positional encodings in the Details section.